masterofobzene/UserScriptRepo/INFOS/ponolab_filter.md

 UPDATE 1.4: Fixed pagination reseting the search on page change + filters now apply correctly on results automatically.

+UPDATE 1.5: Again fixed filters not applying correctly after changing page or searching, it worked randomly before, now it should update with a little delay that might be unpleasant to see but makes it work better.

 ### USAGE:
 ---------------
 Input the words you want to match on offending results.
 It is persistent so you can save your list.